ZupIT/beagle-docs/content/en/ios/customization/dependencies/log-system.md

 ---

-#### Introduction
+#### What is it?

-Beagle uses the unified log system recommend by Apple, to provide different log messages in critical stages of a server driven flow.
+Beagle uses the unified log system recommended by Apple, to provide different log messages in critical stages of a server driven flow.

 The log messages provided for Beagle iOS can be access through: